dtgay/davidgay.org/about.md

 ## Social

-- **[Dev.to](https://dev.to/davidgay)** - I just made this when I found out it's an open-source Rails app and you can generate posts from your external blog via RSS.
+- **[Dev.to](https://dev.to/davidgay)** - I just made this when I found out it's an open-source Rails app and has some cool features.
 - **[GitHub](https://github.com/dtgay)** - Pronouced "gi-thoob".
 - **[Goodreads](https://www.goodreads.com/davidgay)** - Books I've read, am
   reading, and want to read.
 This is new this year and I'm sure I'm missing